University High School (Irvine, California): Deaf program

 Together with Venado Middle School, University High School hosts the Regional Deaf and Hard of Hearing Program for the Orange County Department of Education, a program that brings in deaf and hard of hearing students from all of Orange County as well as some students from nearby counties.
 The program provides interpreters, notetakers, and other special services, and serves as "a model of regionalized programming nationwide".

 In 2009, University High won first place in the Deaf Academic Bowl.

 Performing Arts

-University High's Trojan Marching Band and Color Guard performing.
+The University High School Marching Trojan Regiment photographed by a police helicopter while performing their 2022 field show at Mayfair High School.

 The school's marching band and color guard currently competes in the 5A division with over 140 members.
-In 2009, the UHS marching band formally changed their name from the "University High School Marching Band and Colorguard" to the "University High School Marching Trojan Regiment."
-In their 2010 season, the group won an unprecedented five out of six sweepstakes trophies at the Mayfair High School Tournament.
+In 2009, the UHS marching band formally changed their name from the "University High School Marching Band and Colorguard" to the "University High School Marching Trojan Regiment," or the "UHSMTR."
+In their 2010-2011 season, the group won an unprecedented five out of six sweepstakes trophies at the Mayfair High School Tournament.
+In their 2024-2025, the UHSMTR won 1st place at the Irvine Invitational Field Tournament.

 University High School is home to a colorguard program.
 During the fall, the colorguard accompanies the marching band in its competitive field show.
 In the winter and spring, the colorguard branches off and performs at competitions independently.
 In 2001, the University winterguard took home a gold medal in their division at the Winter Guard Association of Southern California Championships.